vvvv/The-Gray-Book/reference/extending/writing-nodes.md

 * Any constructor will be available as a Create node
 * Any get-property will show up as a node returning the properties value
 * Any set-property will show up as a node called Set.. allowing you to set the properties value
-* Any public member operation will be available as a node in VL.
+* Any public static or member method will be available as a node in VL.
 Private or Protected operations will be ignored.

 ```csharp
 public class MyDataType